PatrickPintus/AccindexCOVID19/README.md

 This repository contains data and R codes to accompany two papers published in PLoS ONE (Open Access academic journal) and to replicate their main results:

-(1) https://doi.org/10.1371/journal.pone.0252443 in which Acceleration Index is shown to take into account time-varying tests and is applied to French data
+(1) https://doi.org/10.1371/journal.pone.0252443 in which Acceleration Index is shown to take into account time-varying tests and is applied to French data (aggregate, age groups, departemental and city areas)

 (2) https://doi.org/10.1371/journal.pone.0281943 in which how Reproduction Number and its bias due to time-varying tests combine into the Acceleration Index, using French and other countries' data as an illustration